secar600/secar-documents/source/jensa.rst

    This valve should be closed at the start of the procedure to pump down the JENSA compressor.

+- Make sure :code:`V4` is open (:code:`V4` is the valve that needs to be opened for the gas to flow in the jet bypass loop), and :code:`V8` and :code:`V9` are both closed. :code:`V8` and :code:`V9` are valves that should be opened during the operation of the extended gas target but should remain closed during the operation of the jet target.
+- Open :code:`V5` and :code:`V11`.
+These are manual valves on the gas handling system. :code:`V5` is the valve that allows the supply gas to flow from the gas handling system to the inlet of the JENSA compressor. :code:`V11` is the valve that allows the high pressure processed gas to flow from the outlet of the JENSA compressor to the gas handling system.
 - Close the manual valve on the roughing pump labelled as :code:`VROUGH` (:numref:`VROUGH`).
 - There are two manual valves on the front-left-top of the compressor: :code:`Vair1` and :code:`Vair2` (see :numref:`V_air12`).
 For normal operation, :code:`Vair1` is open and :code:`Vair2` is closed.
 For pumping on the compressor, open both of them.